lbroudoux/cheese-quizz-gke/README.md

 * There's a second replica present,
 * It's a HTTP `GET` request that is supposed to be idempotent (so replay is safe).

 An optimal way of managing this kind of issue would be to declare a `CircuitBreaker` for handling this problem more efficiently.
-Circuit breaker policy will be in charge to detect Pod return ing errors and evict them from the elligible targets pool for a configured time.
+Circuit breaker policy will be in charge to detect Pod returning errors and evict them from the elligible targets pool for a configured time.
 Then, the endpoint will be re-tried and will re-join the pool if everything is back to normal.

 Let's apply the circuit breaker configuration to our question `DestinationRule`: